Skip to content

 log = coord.run()

-# Voltage statistics
+# Voltage statistics (grid-side quality)

 from openg2g.metrics.voltage import compute_allbus_voltage_stats

-stats = compute_allbus_voltage_stats(log.grid_states, v_min=0.95, v_max=1.05)
+vstats = compute_allbus_voltage_stats(log.grid_states, v_min=0.95, v_max=1.05)

 # Time-series data for plotting